igorDevLima/food-menu-cms/README.md

 - Create your admin credential

-- Fill in the fields of Single Types and Collection Types with the content you desire
+- Set the fields of `Single Types` and `Collection Types` with the content you desire

 ### 5. Explore the food menu on your browser by visiting `http://localhost:3000`.